In this tutorial, I will show you how to display Facebook page posts on website using PHP.

 Don’t want to code?

-Before we continue coding, if you later realize you do not want to code and need more features, you can use a website plugin called SociableKIT.
+Before we continue coding, if you realize you do not want to code and need more features, you can use a website plugin called SociableKIT.
 It is the best no-code tool for the job.

 You can easily customize the look and feel of your Facebook feed and embed it on your website in 3 minutes.
 The posts feed on your website will update automatically.